 Childbirth, significant weight loss, trauma, genetics, and the natural aging process can all lead to vaginal tissue changes.
 As a result of these changes, women may find that exercise causes discomfort, physical intimacy becomes painful, and/or clothing does not fit properly.
-In addition, some women may experience vaginal dryness, itching, laxity, or urinary incontinence.
-At McCormack Plastic Surgery, board-certified plastic surgeon Tiffany McCormack, MD offers two methods of vaginal rejuvenation that can treat these symptoms, reverse the negative changes, and restore your quality of life: labiaplasty and the non-surgical FemTouch™ laser.
-Learn more about both treatments below.
+At McCormack Plastic Surgery, board-certified plastic surgeon Tiffany McCormack, MD performs labiaplasty to treat these symptoms, reduce uncomfortable labial tissue, and restore your vaginal wellness.

 Labiaplasty is a procedure designed to alter stretched or enlarged tissue of the labia minora and/or labia majora.
-Though labiaplasty certainly has cosmetic benefits, many women choose to undergo the procedure to improve the fit and comfort of clothing, resolve discomfort or pain that may occur during exercise or intercourse, or find a renewed confidence in their bodies.
+Excess skin and tissue around the labia can cause a number of painful or irritating symptoms, including skin chafing, twisting and tugging, friction, and visibility through clothing—especially if the inner folds of the labia extend past the outer folds.
+Though labiaplasty certainly has cosmetic benefits, many women choose to undergo the procedure to improve the fit and comfort of clothing, resolve discomfort or pain that may occur during exercise or intercourse, and find a renewed sense of confidence in their bodies.

 Ideal candidates for labiaplasty will typically have one or more of the following characteristics:

 Many women who choose to undergo labiaplasty seek to counter the effects of childbirth, significant weight loss, the natural aging process, or simply genetics.
 The most common reasons why women choose labiaplasty are physical discomfort and/or self-consciousness.
 During the consultation process, Dr. McCormack will perform a physical examination, review your medical history, discuss your expectations for the procedure, and determine if you are a good candidate for labiaplasty.